-The Agile Values and Agile Principles are a framework that define what it means to be Agile.
+The Agile Values and Agile Principles are a framework that defines what it means to be Agile.
 Many organizations do things that they call Agile that unknowingly violate the Agile Values and Agile Principles (see list below).
-Leaders promoting Agile for their teams should lead by example by internalizing and living the Agile Values and Agile Principles rather than simply prescribing them for others.

 #4 – Are you using your new Agile practices correctly?

 People frequently underestimate the difficulty with implementing Agile practices correctly.
 If you are using Scrum, do you have qualified Scrum Masters or Coaches teaching and coaching the teams and the product owners?